steph4041/Rasberry-Pi-Pico-Potentiometer-Gamepad-emulator/README.md

 # Rasberry-Pi-Pico-Potentiometer-Gamepad-emulator
 the code is in circuitpython and it uses 4 buttons and 3 potentiometers to emulate a little joystick for assetto corsa

-The buttons are in GPIO 16, 0, 1, 2
+The buttons are in GPIO 16, 0, 1, 2 (they need to be connected to 3.3V and GND)

 Potentiometers are in GPIO 26, 27, 28